This Day In Music: May 2

 May 2, 2022 ~ Folk, folk rock singer, guitarist, songwriter María José Cantilo passed away in El Bolsón, Argentina ~ Emerged in the mid-1980s, releasing her eponymous María José Cantilo debut album in 1984, to become one of the defining voices in Argentine rock of the 1980s.
 Has collaborated with the likes of David Lebón, Leon Gieco, Osvaldo Fattorusso, Daniel Colombres, Oscar Moro, and with her older brother Miguel Cantilo.
 In 1990 Cantilo would become a Playboy model gracing the cover of the May issue of the magazine's Argentina edition ~ Cantilo was born in 1953

-May 2, 2019 ~ Guitarist, singer, songwriter John Sterling passed away in Fredericksburg, Virginia, USA ~ Released two solo albums, 1980's Long Time Gone and 1982's Waiting On A Southern Train.
+May 2, 2019 ~ Guitarist, singer, songwriter John Starling passed away in Fredericksburg, Virginia, USA ~ Released two solo albums, 1980's Long Time Gone and 1982's Waiting On A Southern Train.
 Member of the Seldom Scene.
 Member of the Ready Section.
-Worked with Mike Auldridge, Ben Eldridge, Carl Jackson, Carolina Star, Emmylou Harris, Lowell George, Buddy Emmons, Claire Lynch, the Nash Ramblers, Dolly Parton, Linda Ronstadt, and others ~ Starling was born in 1940
+Worked with Mike Auldridge, Ben Eldridge, Carl Jackson, Carolina Star, Emmylou Harris, Lowell George, Buddy Emmons, Claire Lynch, the Nash Ramblers, Dolly Parton, and Linda Ronstadt ~ Starling was born in 1940

 May 2, 2019 ~ Harpist, composer Juan Vicente Torrealba passed away in Caracas, Venezuela ~ Formed Los Torrealberos with his brother Arturo Torrealba and son Santana Torrealba.
 Also recorded as a solo artist, with over 100 albums to his name.
 Best known for songs such as Sinfonia En El Palmar, Mujer Guayanesa, Barquisimeto, La Fillo Zaina and Solito Con The Stars ~ Torrealba was born in 1917